 With so many tasting rooms and vineyards to discover in this unique region, it’s advisable to allow a few days to truly soak up the mellow atmosphere of the mountainous wine country, as well as the boho-chic vibe and stunning coastline of the city of Santa Cruz.

+For unique wine country vacations in California and the best West Coast getaways in 2021, head to Paso Robles!
 Wine aficionados are spoiled for choice with the selection of tasting rooms to explore, and the expansive river valley floodplains and boundless slopes offer brilliant driving conditions.
 One of the top winemakers to visit is Justin Winery, with its 25 vintages, including Isosceles—owner Justin Baldwin’s interpretation of a big Bordeaux,, which was named in the top 10 wines on the planet in 2000 by Wine Spectator.

-The unique geography and mild climate of Santa Barbara’s wine country make the Santa Ynez and Santa Maria Valleys two of the most beautiful wine producing regions in the world.
+The unique geography and mild climate of Santa Barbara’s wine country make the Santa Ynez and Santa Maria Valleys two of the most beautiful wine regions in the world.
 The perfect location of “America’s Riviera” means that visitors can enjoy the Santa Barbara Urban Wine Trail, all while having world-class surfing and stunning coastlines at just 30 minutes away.

-Some other highlights in the area include Presqu’ile Winery, located in the north, with its beautiful tasting rooms and sweeping view; Municipal Winemakers, which offers a casual, beach vibe; Brander Vineyard and its ongoing quest for the perfect Sauvignon blanc; and Rusack Vineyards, a boutique vinyeard with seemingly endless fields of gorgeous vines amid the natural beauty of Ballard Canyon.
+Some other highlights in the area include Presqu’ile Winery, located in the north, with its beautiful tasting rooms and sweeping view; Municipal Winemakers, which offers a casual, beach vibe; Brander Vineyard and its ongoing quest for the perfect Sauvignon blanc; and Rusack Vineyards, a boutique vineyard with seemingly endless fields of gorgeous vines amid the natural beauty of Ballard Canyon.